Are you not sure how to glue ceramic or something ceramic that broke? Today, we’re going to show you how.

 - A scraper

 So I’m mending today a broken bread.
 Then it’ll be a reasonably good surface for the thesis to bond.
 So hopefully, it’ll give you a good demonstration of what this glue is capable of.
 Why use a glue two-component epoxy?
 Even though there are glues like super glue available that are designed to fix ceramic.
 I feel that two-component epoxy resin glues like this are still the most comprehensive way to fix ceramics.

 Clean the broken areas with sandpaper

-I’m just gonna very lightly brush the areas that I need to glue with some sandpaper.
-Just to sort of slightly rough up the edges and clean off any residual dirt.
+I’m just going to very lightly brush the areas that I need to glue with some sandpaper.
+To slightly rough up the edges and clean off any residual dirt.
 Now you have to dispense equal amounts from both tubes.
 So the way I do this is to squeeze lines of adhesive.
 Because that way you can more or less, get the lines working the same length and the same way.